 One of the disadvantages involved with cloud computing is security associated.
-However, a cloud service provider conducted a survey and showed decreasing concerns over this subject matter from 29% the previous year to 25%.
-It is advisable to take advantage of cloud computing for 2 reasons.
-It gives organizations a greater competitive edge in the use of technology than a traditional IT hardware and is the ideal choice for start-up businesses.
+It is advisable to take advantage of cloud computing for 2 reasons – It gives organizations a greater competitive edge in the use of technology than traditional IT hardware and is the ideal choice for start-up businesses.

-CSA advises cloud computing providers to prompt the users to provide authentication or an encrypted security code to verify their data.
+CSA advises cloud computing providers to prompt the users to provide authentication or encrypted security code to verify their data.
 Allocating permissions and a proper training of employees are also potential practices.
-Additionally, we can recommend implementing the appropriate data storage strategy.
+Additionally, we can recommend implementing an appropriate data storage strategy.

 What Should the Companies Consider?